maresb/micromamba-devcontainer-example/README.md

 * If your project uses Docker, ensure that your `.dockerignore` contains `.devcontainer/cache`.
 * Customize `.devcontainer/dev-conda-environment.yaml` with your desired Conda development packages.
-* Customize `.devcontainer/dev.Dockerfile` to install (a skeleton of) your project, preferrably in editable mode (e.g. `pip install -e .` or `poetry install`).
-This way the project dependencies will be installed in the Docker image.
+* Customize `.devcontainer/dev.Dockerfile` to install (a skeleton of) your project, preferrably in editable mode (e.g. `pip install -e .`).
+This way the project dependencies will be installed in the devcontainer.
 * Customize the `extensions` and `settings` in `.devcontainer/devcontainer.json`.
 * Press Ctrl+Shift+P and select "Remote-Containers: Rebuild and Reopen in Container", and if all goes well, this will load successfully.